Croatian National Resistance: History

 The HNO was banned in Germany in 1976 because of their links to Zvonko Bušić and others.

 In 1991, a former leader of Otpor joined the Croatian Ministry of Defence and used his underground connections to try to obtain weaponry at the time the Croatian War of Independence was starting.
 In August 1991, the U.S. Customs Service arrested four members of Otpor from Chicago for attempting to procure illegal weapons, including anti-aircraft missiles, and ship them to Croatia.
+The men were Douglas J. Russell, Branko Majstoric, Ivan Beslic, and Andjelko Jurkovic.
+The trial was delayed for several years.
+Out on bail, Jurkovic, 52, was killed in a car accident on April 16, 1994.
+At trial, Russell was acquitted, while Majstoric and Beslic pleaded guilty.
+After the defense argued that the two were motivated by patriotism, not greed, the judge sentenced them to three years of supervised release each.